 The table above shows how teachers relate with physical handicap.
 Most of the respondents, 44% disagree with the statement by saying that teachers do not relate well with learners with physical handicap because of lack of awareness and the skills since most of the teachers in regular schools are not trained on special needs education.
-30% of the respondents agree
+30% of the respondents agree with the statement that teachers relate well since they were not keen observers.
+There were also mixed reaction since 7.5% of the respondents strongly disagree and 7.5% of the respondents strongly agree.

 Figure 4.
-7: How teachers relate to learners with physical handicap
+6: How teachers relate to learners with physical handicap